rafjaf/BetterJustel/README.md

 - Version 0.1.2023.0910 : daily backup of highlights is confirmed in a status message at the bottom of the page
 - Version 0.1.2023.0916 : correction of bugs (stylesheet applicable in offline mode)
 - Version 0.1.2023.0917 : improved status message when Dropbox backup done
+- Version 0.1.2023.1111 : added an ability to bookmark articles and to display a bookmark bar (just click on the star appearing next to each article when hovering the mouse on the article text).
+The bookmark bar is draggable and can be minimised.